 In addition, in some instances, you may receive a stent card when you are discharged from the hospital after receiving your stent.
 A stent card provides information about the stent that was placed in your heart artery.
 Carry this stent card in your wallet or purse so that if you are asked for medical health information this can be presented.

-- Q Can a stent get clogged?
+- Q How is a stent placement performed?